-You can also download metadata through the Neptune app interface.
+You can also download metadata through the Neptune web app.

-With the Neptune API, you can download your logged metadata to the local machine.
+With the Neptune API, you can query and fetch your logged metadata to the local machine.

 You can download metadata logged in your project in bulk, or extract data from individual objects.

 This page outlines some common ways to access typical metadata.
 For the full list of ways to interact with metadata fields, see Field types reference.